 Best for: Those who want a car that's both stylish and practical

-Not only are these vehicles handy, thanks to their surprisingly large cargo area when the seats are down, but they’re safe as well.
-The Soul earned four or the highest-possible five stars in crash testing with the National Highway Traffic Safety Administration (NHTSA), and it only received a “poor” rating for the frontal overlap test from the Insurance Institute for Highway Safety (IIHS).
+Beyond their practicality — including a genuinely generous cargo area when the rear seats are folded — these vehicles have solid safety credentials to back them up.
+The Soul earned four out of a possible five stars in crash testing conducted by the National Highway Traffic Safety Administration (NHTSA), with its only blemish being a "poor" rating in the frontal overlap test from the Insurance Institute for Highway Safety (IIHS).

 Mazda MAZDA3